ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot.md

-# Accepting payments in TON using a telegram bot
+# Accepting payments in a telegram bot

 ### ton footstep 8